Board Certified Coach

 Read the BCC Candidate Handbook to learn more about BCC exam administration, scheduling an exam, study tips and samples of questions featured on the BCC exam.

 After an application for the Board Certified Coach (BCC) credential is submitted, individuals who meet all of the application requirements will be eligible to sit for the exam.
 You may submit a BCC application at any time.
-It will take approximately eight weeks from the date of receipt for the initial application review to be completed.
+Once your payment has been processed, CCE will review your application within approximately 10 business days.
 Upon CCE's approval of your application, exam registration materials will be forwarded to you, and you will be eligible to register for the BCC exam.
-The exam is administered via computer-based testing (CBT) at more than 175 centers throughout the United States.
+The exam is administered via computer-based testing (CBT) at numerous centers throughout the United States.
 Applicants will be allowed to test a maximum of three times, separated by a minimum three month waiting period in-between exams, during the three-year period that their BCC application remains open with CCE.
 Only upon passing the BCC exam will a BCC credential be presented.

 If you have any questions after reading the BCC Application and the BCC Exam Candidate Handbook, please feel free to contact us at email@example.com with the headline "BCC."